WrathMuffin/GRA-INTRO/README.md

 Alvaro Quevedo

-LEC - Lectures (includes activities!!!)
+LEC - Lectures (click in the LEC folder for activities!!!)

 TUT - Tutorials